Park-SeungWoo/kakao-ai-study/README.md

 Just pick one value in specific column, and do this.<br/>
 __oldX__ is the original value, and __newX__ is the result of Min-Max Algorithm.<br/>
 It may return some negative values.
-Then we can normalize each indices by taking its relative absolute value or square value to the total.<br/>
+Then we can normalize each index by taking its relative absolute value or square value to the total.<br/>
 Simply sum that column's absolute value, and divide each value to the total.<br/>

 ```math